robshakir/pyangbind/README.md

 ## Bugs and Comments

-Please send bug-reports or comments to rjs@rob.sh.
+Please send bug-reports or comments to rjs@rob.sh - or open an [issue on GitHub](https://github.com/robshakir/pyangbind/issues).

 ## ACKs
 * This project was developed as part of BT plc.
 Network Architecture 'future network management' projects.
+* Members of the [OpenConfig](http://www.openconfig.net) working group have assisted greatly in debugging, and designing a number of the approaches used in PyangBind.